tiagoetiene/gaspar/README.md

 gaspar
 ======

 Gaspar is a simple tool for generating random scalar fields with known topology.
 The main purpose of the tool is to help users verify isosurface extraction algorithms.
-In addition to the scalar field, the tool also provides the *expected topology* of the isosurface at the level-set 0.
+In addition to the scalar field, Gaspar also provides the *expected topology* of the isosurface at the zero level set.

 Randomly generated scalar fields can generate many interesting isosurfaces with lots of holes and connected components, which makes them interesting test cases.

 ![Isolevel 0 for a randomly generated grid][ex-00-low]
 ![Isolevel 0 for a randomly generated grid][ex-00-high]